top of page

 Here's where going the extra mile can really make a difference.
 Negotiate means to come to some type of agreement with someone else.
 Typically, it involves discussion, bargaining, and agreeing on a specific topic or situation.
 While negotiation can be as simple as what kind of pizza to order, it can also be as complicated as buying a house or choosing to have another child.
 One of the most complex negotiations you will ever face involves interviewing for a new job or asking for a promotion.
 This can be a tricky business but when you've already gone the extra mile, you're way ahead of the game.

 Vemparala (2023) gives you many proven ways to earn that promotion; most of them are practical suggestions to go the extra mile.
 For instance, he says to: document your work accomplishments, always dress appropriately, and keep improving your skills with new vocational goals and training.
 He also advises to be a team leader and be sociable and cooperative with others.
 He explains that you will be promoted by volunteering for extra work or learning new job responsibilities.
 A good way to illustrate this is by Bill's situation in Scenario B. Bill has a clear goal at work; he wants to get the Sous Chef job when the new owner re-organizes everything.
-He feels that he has a lot of positives already in his corner and just needs to convince Stacy that he can do it.
+He feels that he has positives already in his corner and just needs to convince Stacy that he can do it.

 Bill is already ahead of the game because he has a proven track record in this setting where he always dressed appropriately and worked well with his peers.
 He was always volunteering for extra work and was trying to learn new roles in the restaurant.
 Now, he just needs to document everything he's done, get a few glowing reviews from the other employees, and clearly explain what he wants to learn, as well as bring to, the Sous Chef job.